Patrick-Sawyer/CV/README.md

 #### William de Ferrers School and Sixth Form (September 1995 to June 2002)

 - Best in School in Maths Challenges every year.

-## Experience

-**The Only Way Togo Ltd.** (November 2020 to date)

-*Freelance React Native Developer*

-- Solely responsible for delivering the front end of an app through to deployment.
-- Project built using React Native for IOS/Android/Web.
-- App is a table booking app for over 2000 restaurants.
-- Built front-end from scratch to tie into an existing back end, liaising with the back end developer as required.
-- Project is nearing completion, and should be live on Google Play, App Store and the web soon.
-- Designed by myself.

-**Discovery Channel / Eurosport** (December 2009 to November 2020)

-*Live Transmission Operator*

-- Various similar technical roles within broadcasting, including Lead experience.
-- Setting up and manning TV channels during live broadcasts.
-- Taking commercial breaks, adjusting playlist depending on the situation.
-- Routing video feeds for live broadcasts.
-- Fixing any errors on air ASAP.
-- Logging of issues.

-**Ascent Media** (November 2007 to December 2009)

-*Runner / Library Assistant*

-- Entry level role logging tapes and reels of film into databases and delivering them to various production houses around Soho.

 ## Hobbies and Interests